 Michigan Cover Crops, Michigan State University and Kellogg Biological Station

 P. Warman.
 EAP Publication 51, Ecological Agriculture Projects

 Cover Cropping in Potato Production

 EAP Publication 71, Ecological Agriculture Projects

 1997.
 By Aref Abdul-Baki and John R. Teasdale.
 USDA Farmers’ Bulletin No. 2279.
 23 p.
 This website provides the USDA Farmer’s Bulletin that features the no-till vegetable cropping system developed by scientists at the USDA-ARS Vegetable Laboratory in Beltsville, Maryland.
 This system relies on hairy vetch established in the fall, followed by a mow-down treatment the following spring to prepare a no-till bed to transplant tomatoes and other vegetable crops.

-Planting Dates, Rates, and Methods of Field and Forage Crops
+Planting Dates, Rates, and Methods of Agronomic Crops

 University of Florida, Institute of Food and Agricultural Sciences